Objects are hosted in buckets and contain user data in the format it was uploaded in.

-Each tool manages objects and directories according to their own logic, which is described in their respective documentation.
+Each tool manages objects and directories according to its own logic, which is described in the respective documentation.

-Deleting directories with objects is an asynchronous operation.
-At the start of the operation, Object Storage prepares a list of objects to delete and then deletes them.
-If during the deletion process, you upload an object to Object Storage that should be in the directory being deleted, the object will still be uploaded successfully.
-After both operations in Object Storage are complete, you're left with the directory that was supposed to be deleted and the newly uploaded file.
+Deleting folders with objects is an asynchronous operation.
+Once it starts, Object Storage prepares a list of objects to delete, and then deletes them.
+If during the process you upload an object to Object Storage to a directory marked for deletion, the object will upload successfully.
+After both operations in Object Storage are complete, the directory marked for deletion will remain and contain the newly uploaded file.

 You can specify a link to a bucket object in one of the following formats:

 bucket: Bucket name.

 key: Key (file path).